brandur/sorg/content/drafts/postgres-atomicity.md

-When you execute a `BEGIN`, Postgres puts some basic bookeeping in place, but it will defer more expensive operations as long as it has to.
+When you execute a `BEGIN`, Postgres puts some basic bookeeping in place, but it will defer more expensive operations as long as it can.
 For example, the new transaction isn't assigned a `xid` until it starts modifying data to reduce the expense of tracking it elsewhere in the system.

 The new transaction also won't immediately get a snapshot.
-The snapshot won't be assigned until your first query ([in `postgres.c`][execsimplequery]):
+One won't be assigned until the transaction's first query, whereupon `exec_simple_query` ([in `postgres.c`][execsimplequery]) will push a snapshot onto a stack.
+Even a simple `SELECT 1;` is enough to trigger it:

 ``` c
 static void